hms-dbmi/pic-sure-all-in-one/jupyterhub_instructions.md

 3. Click **Applications**.
 A dropdown appears.
 4. Click **JupyterHub**.

-To add a Jupyterhub user:
+To add a JupyterHub user:
 1. Click **Admin**.
 2. Click **Add User**.
 A window appears.
 3. **Adding User For** - If not Google, select the user's authentication service.